IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/AWSMSSQL_README.md

 			STATE = START;
 			GO

-	Kindly note event name should be same for TSQL Create and Alter event.
+	Note: Use the same event name for the TSQL Create and Alter events.
+In addition, make sure that the in the SQL statement is the same path as in the input plugin for the failure tag.
 	And xel path name mentioned in TSQL should be matching to SQL statement mentioned in input plugin for 'failure' tag.